tencentyun/intlcloud-documents/yehe_doc/管理与支持/渠道合作伙伴/用户指南/二级经销商/受邀注册为二级经销商_intl_en.md

 Step 1.
 Click the invitation link sent by the distributor to enter the account registration page and enter the registration information.
 You can only enter the registration page via the invitation link.
 ![](https://staticintl.cloudcachetci.com/yehe/backend-news/G4PV959_11.png)

 Step 2.
-Complete the account information, including the company name and address, the mobile number, and other required information, and click **Submit**.
+Complete the account information, including the company name and address, the mobile number, and other required information, and click Submit.
 ![](https://staticintl.cloudcachetci.com/yehe/backend-news/UCwa119_2.png)

 ### 2. Enterprise Identity Verification